JustinHoyt/PoshPlus/README.md

     - Change both of them to `Meslo LG M for Powerline`
     - This font comes installed with the installation script
     - <b>If you do not change the font, the powerline symbols will render as a question marks</b>

+## What can I install with the install script?

+The install script will install any number of chocolatey packages you need.
+A few packages are given aliases in the script to make them more intuitive to use than their chocolatey names.
+For example, `intellij` will install the `intellijidea-ultimate` chocolatey package.

+### Example installation

+`./install intellij java10 vscode node9`

+Other examples of packages you can install are:
+* atom
+* vim
+* python
+* eclipse
+* virtualbox
+* vagrant
+* Any of the packages [here](https://chocolatey.org/search?q=) by just giving the name of the package.